Alfresco/docs-alfresco/process-services/latest/using/share-connector.md

     log4j.logger.com.activiti.alfresco=debug
     ```

-## Setting up the Share Connector Demo
+## Set up the Share Connector demo

 This section describes how to set up the Share Connector demo.

-### Installing Alfresco Content Services
+### Install Alfresco Content Services

 1. Install Alfresco Content Services using the installer in Advanced mode.
 For Tomcat Port configuration, make sure you bump up each port by 10, for example, 8080 to 8090 and so on.
 2. After the installation is complete, start Alfresco Content Services using the Application Manager app located in the home folder.
-3. Verify if Alfresco Content Services works on [http://127.0.0.1:8090/share/](http://127.0.0.1:8090/share/), log out, and stop just the *Tomcat Server* in the Application Manager app.
+3. Verify if Alfresco Content Services works on `http://127.0.0.1:8090/share/`, log out, and stop just the *Tomcat Server* in the Application Manager app.
 4. Copy the following files from the `activiti-share-connector.zip` to their corresponding folders inside the Alfresco Content Services installation directory:
     * `<zip>/alfresco/amps/activiti.alfresco.repo-X.X.X.amp` to `<alfresco-dir>/amps`
     * `<zip>/alfresco/amps_share/activiti.alfresco.share-X.X.X.amp` to `<alfresco-dir>/amps_share`